GENERESS Fe Rx

 High risk of arterial or venous thrombotic disease (eg, smokers or migraineurs over age 35, history of DVT or thromboembolism, cerebrovascular or coronary artery disease, thrombogenic valvular disease, atrial fibrillation, subacute bacterial endocarditis, hypercoagulopathies, uncontrolled hypertension, diabetes with vascular disease, headaches with focal neurologic symptoms).
 Breast or other estrogen or progestin-sensitive neoplasms.
 Hepatic disease or tumors.
 Undiagnosed abnormal uterine bleeding.
 Pregnancy (Cat.X).

-Not for use in women with BMI >35kg/m2.
-Discontinue if thrombotic event, unexplained visual changes, or jaundice occurs, and at least 4 weeks before through 2 weeks after surgery associated with increased risk of thromboembolism.
+Increased risk of cardiovascular events esp. in cigarette smokers >35yrs of age; not recommended.
+Discontinue if thrombotic event, unexplained visual changes, jaundice, migraine or other severe headaches occur, and at least 4 weeks before through 2 weeks after surgery associated with increased risk of thromboembolism.
+Uncontrolled hypertension.
 Gallbladder disease.
 Diabetes.
 Prediabetes.
 Uncontrolled dyslipidemias.
 Hypertriglyceridemia.
 Pregnancy-related cholestasis.
 Depression.
 Evaluate significant changes in headaches, irregular uterine bleeding, amenorrhea.
 Monitor blood pressure.
 Do regular complete physical exams.
+Women with a BMI >35kg/m2: not evaluated.
 Nursing mothers: not recommended.

 May be antagonized by CYP3A4 or other enzyme inducers (eg, barbiturates, bosentan, carbamazepine, felbamate, griseofulvin, oxcarbazepine, phenytoin, rifampin, St. John’s wort, topiramate); use backup contraception.
 May be affected by protease inhibitors, NNRTIs, atorvastatin, acetaminophen, ascorbic acid, itraconazole, ketoconazole.
 May antagonize lamotrigine.
 May affect laboratory tests (eg, coagulation factors, lipids, glucose tolerance, binding proteins).
 May need dose adjustment of thyroid hormones.